-This policy ensures that development proposals mitigate all relevant impacts in order to ensure that they are sustainable.
-It will help to infrastructure, services and facilities according to the priorities stated in the policy.
+This policy ensures that development proposals mitigate all relevant impacts on local infrastructure in order to ensure that they are sustainable.
+It will help to ensure that infrastructure, services and facilities are delivered according to the priorities stated in the policy.